New York City to open second migrant shelter for asylum seekers in Times Square hotel

 Newly arrived migrants have outpaced availability of shelter spaces within the city’s sprawling system, according to City Hall.
 Roughly 40 hotels have been tapped to temporarily house migrants, and the city also is considering a shelter on a docked cruise ship.

+The city is considering a “multitude” of other shelter options, according to a statement.

-Housing and immigration advocates have urged the city to facilitate more permanent housing options, rather than tent cities, to provide for newly arrived migrants, and have stressed that the city’s failure to bolster its housing assets – not the migrants’ arriavl – has led to the current shelter crisis.
+Housing and immigration advocates have urged the city to facilitate more permanent housing options, rather than tent cities, to provide for newly arrived migrants, and have stressed that the city’s failure to bolster its housing assets – not the migrants’ arrival – has led to the current shelter crisis.

+The 27-storey Row Hotel, formerly Milford Plaza, is located on 8th Avenue in midtown Manhattan.

+Crucially, the hotel is just blocks away from the Port Authority Bus Terminal where most migrants arrive, and where nonprofit groups and others have provided immediate care to newly arrived asylum seekers.

 Register for free to continue reading